benboecker/ShadowView/README.md

 # ShadowView

-Normally it's not possible to set a corner radius and a shadow on a `UIView` subclass.
-This is because the property `clipsToBounds` must be set to `true` for the view to render the rounded corners, which also clips the shadow away.

 ![Screenshot](https://github.com/bennibrightside/ShadowView/blob/master/screenshot.jpg)

-## The solution

-This is a `UIView` subclass that allows for setting both a corner radius and a drop shadow.
-This is done by adding a second private subview that renders the shadow.
+This is a simple `UIView` subclass that allows for setting both a corner radius and a drop shadow.

 ## Installation